debiki/talkyard-prod-one/README.md

        git clone https://github.com/debiki/talkyard-prod-one.git talkyard
        cd talkyard

+1. If you want & know what you're doing, comment out any swap from `/etc/fstab`, and run: `swapoff -a`.

-1. Prepare Ubuntu: install tools, enable automatic security updates, simplify troubleshooting, and make ElasticSearch work:
+1. Prepare the OS: install tools, enable automatic security updates, simplify troubleshooting, and make ElasticSearch work: (Consider reading the script first...)

-       ./scripts/prepare-ubuntu.sh 2>&1 | tee -a talkyard-maint.log
+       ./scripts/prepare-os.sh 2>&1 | tee -a talkyard-maint.log

-   (If you don't want to run this whole script, you at least need to copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
+   (...If you don't want to run the whole script, you at least need to copy the sysctl `net.core.somaxconn` and `vm.max_map_count` settings in the script to your `/etc/sysctl.conf` config file — otherwise, the full-text-search-engine (ElasticSearch) won't work.
 Afterwards, run `sysctl --system` to reload the system configuration.)